I Will Always Love You (Whitney Houston recording): Live performances

 Houston would first perform the song on English comedian Des O'Connor's ITV variety show, Des O'Connor Tonight in late 1992.
-Houston would perform the song for all of the remainder of her concert tours starting with the Bodyguard World Tour (1993-1994) and ending with her final concert tour, the Nothing but Love World Tour (2009-2010).
+Houston would perform the song for all of the remainder of her concert tours starting with the Bodyguard World Tour (1993–1994) and ending with her final concert tour, the Nothing but Love World Tour (2009–2010).
 During the song's key chord change in shows throughout The Bodyguard World Tour, as Houston belted the chorus, pyrotechnics from the back of the stage would shoot up behind her and her band.
 The song was also performed live on her second HBO concert special, Whitney: The Concert for a New South Africa at Johannesburg's Ellis Park Stadium on November 12, 1994.
-Houston had made history by becoming the first international artist to headline at South Africa following the end of the country's apartheid rule and the inauguration of Nelson Mandela.
+Houston made history by becoming the first international artist to headline at South Africa following the end of the country's apartheid rule and the inauguration of Nelson Mandela.
 In the performance, the pyrotechnics shot from up in the sky.
 During a long pause in the performance where audiences cheered the singer on, Houston told the audience, "my heart belongs to you, South Africa", before finishing the song.
 The landmark performance would later be dramatized for the Houston biopic, Whitney Houston: I Wanna Dance with Somebody (2022).